Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 > You must have an [Azure subscription](https://azure.microsoft.com/free/), [Cosmos DB account](https://docs.microsoft.com/azure/cosmos-db/account-overview) (SQL API), and [Python 3.6+](https://www.python.org/downloads/) to use this package.

-### Authentication
+### Authenticate the client

-To authenticate with the service, the workspace will use [DefaultAzureCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) internally.
-This will try different authentication mechanisms based on the environment (e.g. Environment Variables, ManagedIdentity, CachedTokens) and finally it will fallback to [InteractiveBrowserCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.interactivebrowsercredential?view=azure-dotnet).
+To authenticate with the service, the workspace will use [DefaultAzureCredential](https://docs.microsoft.com/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) internally.
+This will try different authentication mechanisms based on the environment (e.g. Environment Variables, ManagedIdentity, CachedTokens) and finally it will fallback to [InteractiveBrowserCredential](https://docs.microsoft.com/dotnet/api/azure.identity.interactivebrowsercredential?view=azure-dotnet).

-Workspace will also allow the user to override the above behavior by passing their own [TokenCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
+Workspace will also allow the user to override the above behavior by passing their own [TokenCredential](https://docs.microsoft.com/dotnet/api/azure.core.tokencredential?view=azure-dotnet).

-In case the user already has an access token (using MSAL manually or even an external library), we will add an overload that accepts the access token string.

 `TokenCredential` is the default Authentication mechanism used by Azure SDKs.